ogonz007/rshell/README.md

 	For ls:
 		cd rshell
 		make
-		bin/ls
+		bin/ls <flag>
 	For cp:
 		cd rshell
 		make
-		bin/cp
+		bin/cp <file1> <file2>

 Rshell Program Overview:
-	This program was written to implement a very simple version of a command shell called rshell.
+	This program was written to implement a simple version of a command shell called rshell.
 	Rshell can support simple command inputs similar to those used in BASH command shell.
-	It makes commands call through the use of the execvp function and uses a built in exit command to shutdown the program.
-This shell can also handle I/O redirection.
+	It makes commands call through the use of the execv function and uses a built in exit and cp commands to shutdown the program and move between directories respective.
+This shell can also handle I/O redirection and ^C signal will interrupt processes but will not exit the program.

 Rshell Bugs:
-	1. cd will give an error
-	2. >> and piping are not currently working correctly
+	1. Piping is not currently working correctly

 ls Program Overview: